Production of percussion shows and workshops

 FOR TEACHERS

-Specific studies conducted by professionals in the fields of music therapy and mental health show that rhythm: Reduces tension, and anxiety stress, connect people, and promotes collaboration.
+Specific studies conducted by professionals in the fields of music therapy and mental health show that rhythm: Reduces tension, and anxiety stress, connects people, and promotes collaboration.
 As well as the physical transmission of rhythmic energy to the brain actually synchronizes the left and right hemispheres.
 The Malicounda program complements teachers’ mission in their curriculum of education.
 Through their involvement in the various rhythm activities, participants will practice leadership, creativity, concentration, peer bonding, and teamwork fostering collaboration and harmony; essential qualities for achieving success at school.

 Participants will enjoy building communication skills as they realize that, to produce a harmonious performance, they need to listen and engage one another to achieve synchronicity, coordination, discipline, and focus in executing a group performance.
 Teachers will leave the workshop with new creative ideas (songs, rhythm games, body percussion, and drum circle facilitation techniques) and educational materials adapted to each age group that will stimulate and enrich children’s lives!

-2. Drum Circle Facilitation Workshop
+2. Drum Circle Facilitator, accessible to all

 The workshop culminates with sample improvisational activities that create a rich learning environment for children.